MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmNetworkSecurityRuleConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmNetworkSecurityRuleConfig** cmdlet creates an azure_2 network security rule configuration for a network security group.
+The **New-AzureRmNetworkSecurityRuleConfig** cmdlet creates an Azure network security rule configuration for a network security group.

 ## EXAMPLES